programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 The separation of the document into individual words makes it possible to see how many times each word was used in the text.
-To do so, we first apply the `table` function to the words in the first (and here, only) document and then split apart the names and values of the table into a single data frame.
-This, along with printing out the result, is accomplished by the following lines of code:
+To do so, we first apply the `table` function to the words in the first (and here, only) document and then split apart the names and values of the table into a single object called a data frame.
+Data frames in R are used similarly to the way a table is used in a database.
+These steps, along with printing out the result, are accomplished by the following lines of code:

 ```{r}
 tab <- table(words[[1]])